 By default, kickstart installs the Gnome desktop.
 If you do not want a desktop or the X windows system, delete the packages associated with the desktop, leaving just the minimal packages required.
 Note that lines starting "-" tell kickstart not to install a package.
 These should all be left intact.

 '''

 %packages

 @ base

 @ core

 perl

 mkisofs

 perl-libwww-perl

 chrony/ntp depending on version

+systemd-libs

+tigervnc-server

 -redhat-lsb

 -ash

 -aspell

 -cups

 -cups-libs ...

 '''

 Version